trenki2/trenki2.github.io/_posts/2019-05-14-trading-with-raspberry-pi.md

 version check.
 Modifying the version numbers that are checked for, so that the installed jvm will be accepted, allows one to run the script.

-More precicely there is the following code, that needs to be changed.
+More precisely there is the following code, that needs to be changed.
 Just set the version to the one you have.

 ```